Rishiraj1308/CABZI/docs/GUIDE.md

 - To start the trip, the rider shares a **4-digit OTP** with the driver.

 ### Step 2: Accessing Healthcare (The "Cure" Partner)
-This is the core of the Cabzi safety net, offering a complete healthcare solution.
+This is the core of the Curocity safety net, offering a complete healthcare solution.

 **A. Emergency SOS:**
 - **Smart Triage:** In an emergency, the rider selects the **severity** of the situation (e.g., "Critical," "Serious," "Non-Critical").
-- **Find Nearest Hospital:** The app automatically finds the nearest verified **Cabzi Cure Partners (Hospitals)**.
+- **Find Nearest Hospital:** The app automatically finds the nearest verified **Curocity Cure Partners (Hospitals)**.
 - **One-Click Request:** The rider selects a hospital and confirms the request, which is instantly sent to the hospital's **Mission Control Dashboard**.
 - **Ambulance Dispatched:** The hospital accepts the case and dispatches an ambulance.
 The rider's app shows the **live location of the incoming ambulance**, its ETA, and the paramedic's details.